Obama, Merkel set May 25 deadline for new Russian sanctions

 Obama and Merkel said they were determined the elections would go off peacefully and as scheduled so Ukraine could begin rebuilding its economy.

 "The 25th of May is not all that far away," said Merkel.
-"Should it not be possible to stabilise the situation further, further sanctions will be unavoidable."
+"Should it not be possible to stabilize the situation further, further sanctions will be unavoidable."

 The United States and the European Union have already imposed several rounds of sanctions on specific Russians, including some on members of Putin's inner circle, and several companies.